Creating memorable video for progressive candidates and causes.

 • Hillary Clinton 2016

-Back at HQ during the general election, I produced, shot and edited viral videos start-to-finish that earned 65 million views including campaign favorites “Progress is On the Ballot,” “The Story of Her,” and “Equal.”
+Back at HQ during the general election, Jon produced, shot and edited viral videos start-to-finish that earned 65 million views including campaign favorites “Progress is On the Ballot,” “The Story of Her,” and “Equal.”

 • Beto O'Rourke 2022